asascience-open/ncSOS/Readme.md

 but when told to download the THREDDS a version use the following link for [THREDDS version 4.4.1](ftp://ftp.unidata.ucar.edu/pub/thredds/4.4/current/thredds.war)

 ## Updating from a previous version of THREDDS (less than 4.4.1)
-Suggest doing a clean install for now...
+Suggest doing a clean install of tomcat and THREDDS for now as the directory structure is different...

 ## Installation